NixOS/rfcs/rfcs/0062-content-addressed-paths.md

 long-time dream of the community − a design for that was already taking a whole chapter in [Eelco's PHD thesis][nixphd].

-This was never done because it represents a quite big change in Nix's model, with some non-totally-solved implications (regarding the trust model in particular).
+This was never done because it represents quite a big change in Nix's model, with some non-trivial implications (regarding the trust model in particular).
 Even without going all the way down to a fully intensional model, we can make specific paths content-adressed, which can give some important benefits of the intensional store at a much lower price.
-In particular, setting some critical derivations as content-adressed can lead to some substancial build cutoffs.
+In particular, setting some critical derivations as content-adressed can lead to some substantial build cutoffs.

 # Detailed design